 I’m going to pick three of my favorites from the list and break them down for you, don’t worry, I’ll also give you a link to check them all out on Cavemantraining, but for now, let’s focus on these three.

 My favorite three unconventional kettlebell exercises are:

 Kettlebell Noob Squat

-The Noob Grip is where the kettlebell is providing resistance from a completely different angle than you’re used to, it’s the complete opposite.
+The Noob Grip is where the kettlebell is providing resistance from a completely different angle than you’re used to.
 I guarantee you that no matter how strong you think you are, this grip is going to challenge you because it’s an angle you’ve not been challenged from before.

-The reason I call this the Noob Grip is because I’ve been in the kettlebell game for over a decade and the first thing I see most Newbies do is grab the kettlebell with the bell resting on the inside of the arm.
-It’s weird when you see it, but then I started playing with it and realised that it’s time to use this, because if you implement the grip correctly, there is nothing wrong with it, in-fact, it’s a grip I recommend you include in your training if you want to get stronger.
+The reason I call this the Noob Grip is that I’ve been in the kettlebell game for over a decade and the first thing I see most Newbies do is grabbing the kettlebell with the bell resting on the inside of the arm.
+It’s weird when you see it, but then I started playing with it and realized that it’s time to use this, because if you implement the grip correctly, there is nothing wrong with it, in fact, it’s a grip I recommend you include in your training if you want to get stronger.

 The next great thing is that it targets your biceps brachii from a different angle, in particular the long head of the biceps and the brachialis (the prime mover for elbow flexion).
 The kettlebell pulls towards the midline of the body, whereas conventional grips have the kettlebell balanced (efficient) or pulling laterally.
 Remember, for training you don’t always want efficiency, yes if your goal is endurance and reps during a comp or workout, no if you’re training.